 - Mile 弥勒: another small town located only 30 minutes from Kunming, has become popular thanks to a new art park called Dongfengyun (东风韵).
 Here you can read my travel guide.

-- Fuxian Lake 抚仙湖: Fuxian is the third largest lake in Yunnan and it’s also the third deepest in China.
-If you’re thinking of planning a trip without straying too far from Kunming, Fuxian is definitely the right option.
+- Fuxian Lake 抚仙湖: Fuxian is the third largest lake in Yunnan and the third deepest in China.
+If you’re planning a trip without straying too far from Kunming, Fuxian is the right option.
 Here you can find my detailed travel guide.

 Top things to see in Southern Yunnan

 - Yuanyang Rice Terraces 元阳: these are my favorite rice terraces in China.
-Since 2013 they are part of the UNESCO World Heritage sites.
-Keep in mind that the best season in during winter.
+Since 2013, they have been part of the UNESCO World Heritage sites.
+Keep in mind that the best season is during winter.
 Here you can find more info.

 - Xishuangbanna 西双版纳: located on the border between Myanmar and Laos and crossed by the Mekong River, Xishuangbanna is often considered the Thailand of China.
 Due to its remote location in a province, Yunnan, which historically is also one of the remotest in China, not many people have heard about this place.
 Here you can find my travel guide.

 - Pu’er 普洱: you might have heard about this place if you like drinking tea.
-In the past few years it has become one of the most popular types of tea in China.
-The city, formerly known as Simao, doesn’t really offer that much, but you can explore the surrounding tea and coffee plantations.
-Fun fact: 99% of the coffee produced in China comes from Yunnan and Pu’er is an important production center.
+In the past few years, it has become one of the most popular types of tea in China.
+The city, formerly known as Simao, doesn’t offer that much, but you can explore the surrounding tea and coffee plantations.
+Fun fact: 99% of the coffee produced in China comes from Yunnan, and Pu’er is an important production center.

 Top things to see in Northern Yunnan

 - Lijiang 丽江: this is likely the most famous place in Yunnan.
-Some people think it’s too touristy and they do have a point, nevertheless, a visit to Yunnan is not complete until you visit the Old Town (here is my guide).
+Some people think it’s too touristy, and they have a point.
+Nevertheless, a visit to Yunnan is incomplete until you visit the Old Town (here is my guide).
 The good thing about Lijiang is that it can be used as a starting point to explore other nearby places like Jade Dragon Snow Mountain 玉龙雪山.

 - Dali 大理: along with Lijiang, Dali is the other most famous place in Yunnan.
 The old town used to be the capital of the ancient Nanzhao Kingdom.
-It’s a very touristic spot like Lijiang, but definitely worth a visit (here is my guide).
+It’s a touristy spot like Lijiang, but it’s worth visiting (here is my guide).

-- Shangri-La 香格里拉: the main city of the Tibetan area, Shangri-La lies at an elevation of over 3000 meters.
-You can visit the ancient town that unfortunately was destroyed in a fire a few years ago but has since been rebuilt.
-It still attracts lots of tourists especially during the summer months when people try to escape from the scorching heat in the rest of China.
+- Shangri-La 香格里拉: the principal city of the Tibetan area, Shangri-La lies at an elevation of over 3000 meters.
+You can visit the ancient town, destroyed in a fire a few years ago, that has since been rebuilt.
+It still attracts many tourists, especially during the summer when people try to escape from the scorching heat in the rest of China.
 Here is my Shangri-La travel guide.
 I recommend spending a few days there to explore more remote areas, such as Yubeng, for example.
 You can find my guide to Shangri-La here.

 - Shigu 石鼓: located along the ancient Tea Horse Road, Shigu is also famous for the 140-degree bend of the Yangtze River.
 You can hike a small hill to have a beautiful aerial view of the landscape.
 Here is my detailed guide.

-- Baisha 白沙 and Shuhe 束河 old towns: these two old towns are located a few km from Lijiang and you can visit both of them with a day trip.
-Definitely recommended.
+- Baisha 白沙 and Shuhe 束河 old towns: these two old towns are located a few km from Lijiang, and you can visit both of them with a day trip.
+Recommended.
 Here is my guide to Baisha.

-- Shaxi 沙溪: located halfway between Lijiang and Dali, Shaxi it’s a small village almost forgotten by tourists.
-It’s a city of farmers but since 2000 the local government has started a program of renovation of the most important buildings.
+- Shaxi 沙溪: halfway between Lijiang and Dali, Shaxi is a small village almost forgotten by tourists.
+It’s a city of farmers, but since 2000, the local government has started a program of renovation of the most important buildings.
 In my opinion, it’s worth spending a night there.
 Here you can find my guide.

 - Dashanbao 大山包: one of the less known places in Yunnan, this is the right place to visit if you are mainly interested in visiting remote places with a lot of nature.
 Here is my travel guide.

-- Dongchuan 东川: also called Dongchuan red land, this area is particularly interesting to visit around autumn when the crop is harvested and you can see the red soil, rich in iron.
-Here my travel guide.
+- Dongchuan 东川: also called Dongchuan red land, this area is quite interesting to visit around autumn when the crop is harvested, and you can see the red soil, rich in iron.
+Here is my travel guide.

-If you decide to visit Lijiang and are interested in wildlife don’t forget to check out Baima where you can observe the rare Yunnan Snub-Nosed Monkey.
+If you decide to visit Shangri-La and are interested in wildlife, don’t forget to check out Baima, where you can observe the rare Yunnan Snub-Nosed Monkey.
 I wrote an extensive article about the conservation efforts in the area.
 You can check it out here.

 Safety and Health

 Yunnan is generally a safe place to travel.
 One thing to keep in mind is related to its geography.
-The province is mostly located at a high elevation, so you may experience altitude sickness if you are not used to it especially if you fly from other places in China.
-Kunming, the capital lies at an elevation of 1800 meters, and Shangri-La is well over 3000 meters.
+The province is mainly located at a high elevation, so you may experience altitude sickness if you are not used to it, especially if you fly from other places in China.
+Kunming, the capital, lies at an elevation of 1800 meters, and Shangri-La is well over 3000 meters.

 In terms of personal safety, Yunnan is pretty safe.
-I’ve lived several years there and I’ve basically never heard of anything particularly scammy (unlike bordering Vietnam).
-This being said always pay particular attention to your phone.
+I’ve lived several years there, and I’ve never heard of anything particularly scammy (unlike bordering Vietnam).
+This being said, always pay particular attention to your phone.

-Overall, Yunnan is a beautiful and diverse region that offers travelers a unique and unforgettable experience.
+Yunnan is a beautiful and diverse region that offers travelers a unique and unforgettable experience.
 Whether you are interested in exploring the vibrant cities, experiencing the rich culture and traditions of the ethnic minorities, or taking in the stunning natural beauty of the province, Yunnan has something for everyone.
-If you have to pick only ONE province to visit in China, I’d definitely recommend Yunnan.
+If you must pick only ONE province to visit in China, I’d recommend Yunnan.